 Make sure all cracks and crevices on your shelves are cleaned thoroughly.
 Mix vinegar and water 50/50, so mix enough to do the job.

-It is recommended that there is no breathing in of the aerosol for at least 30 minutes prior to treatment, so make sure you move important items out of the room.
+It is recommended that there is no breathing in of the aerosol for at least 30 minutes prior to the treatment process, so make sure you move important food items out of the room.

 Using Pheromone Traps

 Invite Multi-Insect Lure attracts, catches, and eliminates drugstore beetles.
-It will also attract adult moths.
+It will also attract adult drugstore beetle moths.

 If you are trying to get rid of food pests like drugstore beetles in your kitchen or pantry, you can place the Invite anywhere.